emorynlp/character-identification/README.md

 ## Annotation

-Each utterance is split into sentences and personal mentions in each sentence are annotated with their entities.
+Each utterance is split into sentences and personal mentions in every sentence are annotated with their entities.
 For the example below, the utterance consists of one sentence including four mentions.
 The first three mentions, *I*, **mom* and *dad*, are singular that refer to *Ross Geller*, *Judy Geller* and *Jack Geller*, respectively.
 The last mention, *they*, is plural that refers to both *Judy Geller* and *Jack Geller*.